ReziTools/.github/profile/README.md

 # ReziTools

-## Building next-generation open-source tools for engineering.
+## Building next-generation tools for engineering.

 We are a group of engineers, developers and students building tools for engineering.

-Our main project is ReziSolids, a web based mechanical load simulator.
+Our main project is ReziSolids, a multiplatform FEM solver, visualizer with realtime capabilities.

 Out currently unreleased and planned projects include:
 - ReziDraw